What's Wrong with Aaron Rodgers?

 That dude @AaronRodgers12 doing @AaronRodgers12 things! 😱😱😱 #GBvsSEA #GoPackGo 📺: @nflnetwork + @NFLonFOX 📱+💻: https://t.co/DJUityQHC9 https://t.co/lPvkLc2SFt

-That is classic Aaron Rodgers—extend the play with his legs before uncorking a seed.
+That is classic Aaron Rodgers—extend the play with his legs and then uncork a seed.

-However, we're only seeing glimpses of that Aaron Rodgers this year.
-The quarterback who skipped a pass in to Marquez Valdes-Scantling on 3rd-and-2 on what wound up being Green Bay's final possession of the game?
+However, we're only seeing glimpses of that Rodgers this year.
+The quarterback who skipped a pass intended for Marquez Valdes-Scantling on 3rd-and-2 on what wound up being Green Bay's final possession of the game?
 We've never really seen that guy before.
 The guy who just fell to 0-5 on the road this year.

 It isn't hard to pinpoint the origin of this bizarro-Aaron Rodgers.
 Back in Week 1 against the Chicago Bears, Rodgers injured his knee.
 That he gutted out the second half and led the Packers to a miraculous comeback was just one more chapter in the Book of Aaron.